 Hanover Action for Sustainable Living aims to promote sustainable living in the Hanover area of Brighton by putting on fun and educational community events and activities.

-Join us on the Level The council will be offering a varied activities programme when the restoration of The Level – creating a high-quality, vibrant city centre park for everyone to use and enjoy - is finished in summer 2013.
+Join us on the Level The council is offering a varied activities programme at the newly restored Level – a high-quality, vibrant city centre park for everyone to use and enjoy.
 There are a range of volunteering and other opportunities around interest areas such as history & heritage, sports, learning & education, accessibility, community engagement, gardening and sustainability.

 Magpie Environmental Trust aims to promote education for sustainability, emphasising waste reduction, re-use and recycling and it always welcomes volunteers to its Natal Road Community Learning Allotment.
 Please email firstname.lastname@example.org for details.

 Moulsecoomb Forest Garden and Wildlife Project always welcomes volunteers to help with growing vegetables on the reclaimed sites and allotments around Moulsecoomb.
 Payment for doing a bit of work means you get to take home whatever vegetables are growing!

 Volunteering with groups that the council's Ranger Service supports and with our Cityparks groups can be very rewarding.
 Activities include scrub clearance, Chalk Grassland management, sheep welfare, general conservation, coppicing, downland maintenance, nature trail construction, flint walling, charcoal making, woodland management, general gardening and many more.
 Visit the Rangers and Cityparks Volunteering Opportunities page to find an activity that you would like to get involved in.

 Community Base hosts an online Brighton & Hove volunteer search.

 Brighton & Hove City Council Sustainability Team is unable to offer volunteering opportunities.